International Centre of Excellence for Rider Biomechanics

 Chico subsequently found his way to a home near Karin with another Mare and her foal from the same lorry load.
 We don’t know when he was separated from his dam.
 Chico and the other foal, Kaiser, managed to escape from their field on a number of occasions and several times were found by Karin and returned to their field by her.
 Their owner came to say thanks and subsequently asked Karin to do some handling with them, firstly just catching them, teaching them to load and then caring for them whilst she was away on holiday.
 On her return the owner had decided to sell them, so Karin bought Chico and her friend Jackie bought Kaiser, they were then 2yo.

 After Chico was backed, he was ridden by Karin for a while, then went out to a couple of loan homes to gain experience.
-He returned to Overdale in 2009 where he is now ridden by both experienced adults and children, in lessons and on courses.
+He returned to Overdale in 2009 where he was ridden by both experienced adults and children, in lessons and on courses.
 In November 2015 he suffered a severe injury from a kick to his left hind, which resulted in him having 7 months off work, with regular trips to the equine spa and other bodywork.
-He is now back in action, although not quite as nimble as he was previously.
+He is now back in action, although not quite as nimble as he was previously, so is now ridden by children only.

 He loves to canter and jump, although since his accident we keep the fences small.